 Random facts from No Such Thing as a Fish

-All the facts come from the No Such Thing as a Fish podcast, in which QI researchers Dan Schreiber, James Harkin, Anna Ptaszynski and Andrew Hunter Murray share “the most bizarre, extraordinary and hilarious facts they’ve discovered over the last seven days”.
+All facts come from the No Such Thing as a Fish podcast, in which QI researchers Dan Schreiber, James Harkin, Anna Ptaszynski and Andrew Hunter Murray share “the most bizarre, extraordinary and hilarious facts they’ve discovered over the last seven days”.

 The facts are sourced from the overview of NSTAAF, who went to great lengths to keep track of all the facts that the presenters brought with them throughout hundreds of episodes.